How to Sell Bitcoin in the UK – A Beginner’s Guide (2025)

 Choose a secure, FCA-regulated exchange like eToro, Coinbase, or Uphold, sign up, and complete KYC verification.
 Sell Bitcoin at market or limit price, then withdraw GBP via bank transfer or PayPal.
 Track transactions for tax purposes, as profits over £3,000 are subject to Capital Gains Tax (CGT).

-The first time I sold Bitcoin in the UK, I had no idea what I was doing.
-I was excited about making a profit, but between fees, tax implications, and withdrawal options, I felt lost.
+The first time I sold Bitcoin in the UK, I really didn’t know what I was doing.
+I was excited about making a profit and finding out more about the world of Bitcoin, but between fees, tax implications, and withdrawal options, I felt abit lost.

-I started with Coinbase, thinking it was the safest choice.
-It was easy to use, but the high fees (1.49%) quickly ate into my profits.
-That’s when I explored eToro and Uphold, realising I could sell Bitcoin cheaper and withdraw faster.
+I started with Coinbase because I’d heard it was the safest choice.
+The platform was easy to use, but the high fees (1.49%) quickly ate into my profits.
+That’s when I looked into other platforms like eToro and Uphold, realising I could sell Bitcoin cheaper and withdraw faster.

 Now, after multiple sales, I’ve learned what works (and what doesn’t)—this guide is everything I wish I had known before I sold Bitcoin for the first time.